X16Community/x16-smc/bootloader/README.md

 The bootloader then resets the SMC.
 The SMC reset shuts down the computer.
 It can be restarted by pressing the power button.
 It is not necessary to power cycle the system after an update.

+## Command 0x83 = Get bootloader version (master read)

+This command returns the bootloader version.

+Available since bootloader v3.

+## Command 0x84 = Set target address page (master write)

+Sets the target address page that is used when reading from or writing to the SMC.

+The byte address is 64 * the target address.

+Available since bootloader v3.

+## Command 0x85 = Read flash memory

+Reads one byte of flash memory at the current target address.

+This function is primarily intended to be used for verifying the content of the flash memory after an update.

+Available since bootloader v3.